This is an excellent question and one that many parents ask when they contact our clinic about their child’s speech and language skills.

-The great thing is that speech and language development in children is highly researched, and we have clear guidelines about the developmental milestones that they should be reaching by particular ages.
+The great thing is that speech and language development in young children is highly researched, and we have clear guidelines about the developmental milestones that they should be reaching by particular ages.

 Three good “rules of thumb” in regards to speech are: